-- direct the General Board of Church and Society to collect and share information about Altria/Philip Morris, RJR Nabisco, and other major tabacco companiesso that United Methodists are made aware of other products that provide indirect support of the tobacco industry and financial strategies the tobacco industry implements that unduly influence governments, elected officials, and community leaders.
+1. direct the General Board of Church and Society to collect and share information about Altria/Philip Morris, RJR Nabisco, and other major tobacco companies so that United Methodists are made aware of other products that provide indirect support of the tobacco industry and financial strategies the tobacco industry implements that unduly influence governments, elected officials, and community leaders.

-- commend the General Board of Pensions and Health Benefits for its long-standing exclusion of tobacco manufacturers from its investment portfolio and ask it to challenge public media in its portfolio not to carry advertisements and promotion of tobacco products;
+2. commend the General Board of Pension and Health Benefits for its long-standing exclusion of tobacco manufacturers from its investment portfolio and ask it to challenge public media in its portfolio not to carry advertisements and promotion of tobacco products;

-- ask all local churches and annual conferences to educate their membership about the tobacco industry’s marketing tactics aimed at young people.
+5. ask local churches and annual conferences to educate their membership about the tobacco industry’s marketing tactics aimed at young people.
 It is equally important we understand the connection between our purchasing food products and our indirect support of the tobacco industry;

-- request the General Board of Church and Society to explore productive measures aimed at stopping tobacco companies from marketing cigarettes and other tobacco products to young people and, if necessary, organize a boycott; and
+6. request the General Board of Church and Society to explore productive measures aimed at stopping tobacco companies from marketing cigarettes and other tobacco products to young people and, if necessary, organize a boycott; and